SPIRAL, GAINES, and GRASP Composed Ciphers

 01 September 2024

-I believe that Ed Scheidt developed something like this for Kryptos K4.
+I believe that Ed Scheidt developed something like this for Kryptos, which the artist Jim Sanborn altered and expanded.
 The method allows a key word to be expressed in the ciphertext at each layer, which provides a built-in clue for the next layer, and allows the codemaker to use as many layers as they like.
 This method demonstrates the feasibility that sequences like KCAR at the end of Kryptos K4 are meaningful and intentional.

 KXKPXWFTSH?OWPXOVUSUAQBKJQRPGQ